-The first part need to be polished is the bottom of the sink.
+The first part that needs to be polished is the bottom of the sink.

 The grinding of the sink wall is then carried out.

-Depending on the degree of automation of the sink plant, this following process sometimes exists to alleviate the requirement for the worker’s grinding skills.
+Depending on the degree of automation of the sink plant, the following process sometimes exists to alleviate the requirement for the workers’ grinding skills.

 Since the two adjacent faces are polished in different directions, chaotic lines are likely to occur at the edges where the textures meet.

-A grinding wheel will be used to remove disorderly lines between the two vertical faces.
+A grinding wheel will be used to remove any disorderly lines between the two vertical faces.

-The upper plate is grind at the end of the grinding process to remove the welding spot, weld lines and surface flaws visible in the basin.
+At the end of the grinding process, the upper plate is ground to remove the welding spot, weld lines, and surface flaws visible in the basin.